-How to Build Quiet, Unshakable Confidence—From the Inside Out
+How Introverts Can Build Unshakable Confidence—From the Inside Out

 In my last blog, we dove into the four biggest confidence killers for introverts, and how to overcome each one.
 Now, it’s time to learn how to build the quiet confidence you’ve been wanting from the inside out.

-Almost five years ago, after nine months of job searching to get me out of an unhealthy work environment, I finally got a new job.
+Five years ago, after nine months of job searching to get out of an unhealthy work environment, I finally got a new job.
 And I thought this was the job I’d been waiting for.